 Snake also has an ex-girlfriend who's seven months pregnant.
 Good thing Reggie isn’t a romantic.

-Definitions of Indefinable Things follows three teens as they struggle to comprehend love, friendship, and depression—and realize one definition doesn’t always
+Definitions of Indefinable Things follows three teens as they struggle to comprehend love, friendship, and depression—and realize one definition doesn’t always cover it.

 Nothing made me want to get hit by a bus more than Tuesday night happy pill (see: Zoloft) runs.
 After a lengthy car ride with my mother, who spent all ten minutes singing a God-awful Christian melody and praying for the state of my wayward soul, I’d have to physically restrain my hands to keep myself from shoving the door open and rolling out onto the highway.
 Sometimes I prayed, too.
 That a piano would fall from the sky and crush my miserable, suburban existence.
 Or that God would set CVS on fire to spare me from having to choose between Mickey Mouse and Flintstones gummy vitamins.
 Since I was, quite unfortunately, still alive, I took it that God couldn’t hear me over my mother’s off-key rendition of “Amazing Grace.”
 Or maybe he just didn’t bother noticing the pitiful lives of Flashburn inhabitants at all.